Selven Armon (Outer South West London)

 Sue is both a registered nurse and a mental health nurse with experience in mental health and learning disabilities services.
 She is a disability equipment adviser for the Disability Living Foundation and prior to nursing had six years in retail pharmacy.
 Sue is enthusiastic about expanding the RCN branch role and actively reaching out to members.

 Dr Maria Ponto (Vice Chair and Inner South West West London)

-Maria had many years of acute nursing experience before going into education and became RCN steward in 1990 to represent nurse teachers at the point of transfer to Higher Education.
-Maria is an Associate Professor at the School of Nursing at Kingston University and St. George’s University of London, where she is a course director for MSc in Clinical Leadership.
-She also has links with 6 clinical areas in the local teaching hospital.
+Maria is an Associate Professor at the School of Nursing at Kingston University and St. George’s University of London, where she is a course director for the MSc in Clinical Leadership.
+She also has links with 6 clinical areas at the local teaching hospital.
+Prior to becoming an educator, Maria had many years of acute nursing experience and became RCN steward in 1990 to represent nurse teachers at the point of transfer to Higher Education.
 Maria is passionate about the future of the NHS and healthcare education.
 She believes that education must be relevant to practice and that workforce development should be given more prominence to equip nurses for the complexities of the modern NHS.

 Faith Thornhill (Inner North Central London)

 Faith has over 30 years experience as a Registered Nurse in adult general, mental health and intensive care nursing and as a lecturer practitioner.
 She works at UCLH NHS Foundation Trust, until recently as a senior clinical site manager.
 Faith is currently the RCN Lead for the Trust and Chair of Staffside.
-As an RCN steward she has represented members for over 16 years and additionally she has recently been appointed as a NMC Fitness to Practice panellist.
+As an RCN steward she has represented members for approaching twenty years and additionally she has recently been re-appointed as a NMC Fitness to Practice panellist.
 She is passionate about Nursing and supporting Nurses.
-Email: email@example.com
+Email: firstname.lastname@example.org